jgilbert01/aws-lambda-stream/README.md

 ```

 Here is an example of a handler function that uses pipelines.
-1. First we `initialize` the pipelines with any options.
-2. Then we `assemble` all pipelines into a forked stream.
-3. And finally the processing of the events through the pipelines is started by `toPromise`.
-4. The data fans out through all the pipelines and the processing concludes when all the units of work have flowed through and merged back together.

 ```javascript
 import { initialize, fromKinesis } from 'aws-lambda-stream';